 Whitney Gray has been the Administrator of the Florida Resilient Coastlines Program in the Florida Coastal Office of DEP since December 2017.
 Her bachelor’s and master’s degrees are from the University of Florida where she studied zoology and systems ecology.
 She first worked on climate change vulnerability assessment and adaptation planning with the Southwest Florida Regional Planning Council.
 From 2012 to 2015, Whitney served as Sea Level Rise Coordinator for both FWC and Florida Sea Grant, specializing in the effects of sea level rise on coastal ecosystems.
 She coordinated an internal climate change seminar series (“Florida Adapts”) and served as a subject-matter expert on Species Action Plans during the Imperiled Species Management Planning process.
 Originally from Florida’s Gulf Coast, Whitney has seen first-hand how sea level rise has changed the state, from critical erosion to “ghost forests.”
 Her task now is to bring sea level rise resilience planning to the forefront of DEP activity for the long-term benefit of the people and ecosystems of Florida.

 The Florida Resilient Coastlines Program is funded by the Florida Coastal Management Program in partnership with NOAA, and by the Florida Legislature.

 The “Florida Adaptation Planning Guidebook” is a new resource for communities interested in vulnerability assessments and adaptation planning.
-The culmination of over 5 years of research in partnership with many other state agencies, the FAPG outlines process steps and best practices for local governments and is available as a downloadable pdf (link to pdf).
+The culmination of more than five years of research in partnership with many other state agencies, the guidebook outlines steps and best practices for local governments and is available as a downloadable pdf (link to pdf).
 Development of the FAPG was funded by the Florida Coastal Management Program and NOAA.

 For more information about projects, funding opportunities, technical assistance and speaker availability, contact: